• Skip to primary navigation

 Instructions

-• In a non-stick pan, add water and dried kelp.
-Bring to boil.
+• In a medium-sized non-stick pan, add water and dried kelp.
+Bring to a boil over medium-high heat.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!